Rehearsal-Free Continual Federated Learning with Synergistic Synaptic Intelligence: Preliminaries

 where $\epsilon>0$ is a constant to avoid division by zero.
 The variable $s_{k,i}^l$ measures the contribution of the $i$-th parameter in client $k$ to the change of the loss function $\mathcal{L}_{new}(w_k^t)$.
 It is calculated as:

 where $t^{l-1}$ and $t^l$ denote the start and end iteration of the $l$-th task.
 By summing the absolute values of the gradients over all training iterations, SI estimates the overall importance of each weight for previous tasks.
-This importance measure is then used to penalize significant changes to those weights during training on new tasks, thus reducing catastrophic forgetting.
+Then, it is used to penalize significant changes to those weights during training on new tasks, thus reducing catastrophic forgetting.